TixieSalander/TixieSalander/README.md

 When I have some time left and supposing life wasn't too much of a beach with me, I often eat thinking sand at ∴[Guérilla.Studio](https://github.com/GuerillaHQ), my “*two-women-one-cat-in-a-trenchcoat* little collective” as I like to call it.
 We made for example:

 ![](https://github.com/TixieBorg/TixieBorg/assets/2143796/ef5f5e44-f13b-4f1b-9913-8a3960d868d3)
-[Placehold.in](https://github.com/GuerillaHQ/placehold.in) — A quick way to display placeholder images during mockups and developement
+[Placehold.in](https://github.com/GuerillaHQ/placehold.in) — A quick way to display placeholder images during mockups and development

 ![](https://user-images.githubusercontent.com/2143796/190781039-9961c51a-0450-4a1c-a288-4c4abf5c3caa.png)
 [Souvenir](https://github.com/GuerillaHQ/souvenir) — A progressive web app to capture few seconds of your webcam/camera and generate a gif